iptch/kubernetes-hands-on/instructions/Lab3.md

 For reference, here is the helm documentation: https://helm.sh/docs/chart_template_guide/

-Taks: Parametrize the all the following attributes:
+Parametrize the all the following attributes:

 1. replicaCount of the guestbook-deployment
 2. image and tag used for guestbook